• Skip to primary navigation

 Method: Food Processor

-Step 1: If using a food processor, combine the flours and starches, sugar, salt, and ground chia / flax seed in the bowl of a food processor.
+Step 1: If using a food processor, combine the flours and starches, sugar, salt, and ground chia / flax seed in the bowl of the food processor.
 Scatter the butter pieces over the flours but don't run the mixer just yet!

 Step 2: Open the feed tube and pour in the ice water mixture in a slow and steady stream as you pulse the mixer.
 Squeeze the dough; it should hold together easily without feeling overly wet or sticky, and there should be large pea-sized butter pieces throughout.
-Gently pulse in more ice water by the teaspoon until this texture is achieved.
-Note that the dough should feel more moist than a wheat flour dough.

 Step 3: Gather the dough into a ball, wrap it in plastic wrap, a plastic bag, or (my favorite!) beeswax wrap and chill until firm, 30-60 minutes or up to 24 hours.
 It's not necessary to fraisage the dough if using this method since the butter gets broken down into smaller pieces.